 Tickets are not too expensive and time of waiting for the train is minimal.

 Well, those are not quite all the information about Moscow metro that you will need on your Moscow trip.
-Besides its practical use, metro in Moscow is also a much more – a real museum looking metro stations are what makes Moscow metro unique and different than anywhere else.
+Besides its practical use, metro in Moscow is also much more.
+A real museum, looking metro stations are what makes Moscow metro unique.
+And different than anywhere else.

-Metro in Moscow was built in the time of Stalin and it was one of the most extravagant architectural projects of its time – Russian designers and architects had a task to depict country’s power and wealth through design of Metro Stops.
+Many workers construscted the Metro in Moscow.
+It was at Stalin’s times.
+One of the most extravagant architectural projects of its time.
+Russian designers and architects had a task to depict country’s power and wealth through design of Metro Stops.

-Marble walls, high ceilings, grandiose chandeliers, bronze statues and Soviet symbolic on the walls – you can see all that in the Moscow Metro.
+Marble walls, high ceilings and grandiose chandeliers.
+Bronze statues and Soviet symbolic on the walls.
+You can see all that in the Moscow Metro.

 Cost→ Metro Ticket (201 RUB daily metro ticket)

 Besides these places are many others.
 Our stayed in Moscow was only for 6 days.
 We didn’t manage for such a short stay to see everything.
 Next time we will plan for them.

 Bolshoi Theatre – historic theatre in Moscow.
 We saw it from outside but would love to visit it from inside.
 Maybe see some of the world-famous ballet or opera performances.

 State Historical Museum – prehistoric tribe relics, Russia’s largest coin collection.
 Romanov dynasty artworks are just some of the things this museum has, and we would love to see it next time.

 Gorky Park – outdoor space with lot of attractions, outdoor games, skiing rinks, and open-air movie theatre.
 Sounds like a nice chill out zone for spending lazy Sundays.